taichisano94/adventofcode2020/day7/README.md

 ## Part 2

 We can use the identical approach, this time instead of checking booleans, we keep count of the quantity.
 Don't forget the inside bag itself as a single bag; we keep track of this code by adding an additional `quantity` to the bag count.

+Note that in both Part 1 and Part 2, the recursive function is prefixed with `_`.
+In Python, [private functions](https://stackoverflow.com/questions/1020749/what-are-public-private-and-protected-in-object-oriented-programming) aren't natively supported.
+It is convention to prepend any function that shouldn't be accessed by anything other than itself with `_`.
+In this case, it doesn't make sense for something other than `BagPolicy` to use a recursive function.
+Recursive functions can only be used for specific cases so only the class `BagPolicy` itself should have control over when such function should be used.